 - If the bathroom floor is made of particle boards or wood or located on the second level, it is necessary for the whole bathroom floor to be waterproofed.

-- If any step downs to floors are about 100mm, it should be waterproofed as well.
+- If any step-downs to floors are about 100mm, it should be waterproofed as well.

-Who is qualified to do waterproofing?
+Who is qualified to do waterproofing in Australia?

-BuildQ Group takes waterproofing and moisture penetrations very seriously because of its great effect on structure quality and significant impact on the building process.
+BuildQ Group takes waterproofing and moisture penetrations very seriously because of their great effect on structure quality and significant impact on the building process.
 First and foremost, only licensed and qualified trades are used to meet all BuildQ Groups wet area waterproofing requirements.

 Prior to doing any waterproofing, supervisors or site staff arrange a meeting with a waterproofing technician to make sure that the areas are ready for waterproofing.
 We make sure the areas are clean and free from dust.
 All penetrating junctions should have no gaps, or all gaps are silicone with approved sealants.
 Our new approach to waterproofing begins with our PVC products range that overcomes all the shortcomings of a surface applied coating system.
 The membrane material is PVC transparent plastic polymer material which is designed to make drainage and sewer pipes.
 It is applied to the shower walls and the perimeter of the bathroom walls that reach up to a height of 1800mm.
 Then, a PVC floor membrane is laid on the floor and a PVC shower tray is fitted with plastic welding and all joints overlapped with plastic welding and silicon sealed.
 A water stop angle is also established at the entry point of wet areas.
 The PVC floor membrane is turned into the penetrating pipes or floor wastes, to make sure no water can penetrate on the floors.
 The PVC floor membranes are 1.5mm thick, light grey and available with or without fleece backing, allowing for all types of installation including bonded, loose laid, ballasted or mechanically-fastened applications.
 It’s environmentally friendly, recyclable and UV stable.